"Queen Victoria didn't even believe we existed (though I don't believe in monarchy, so I guess we're even)."

 - In .hack//SIGN, Tsukasa became the "Most Important Person" to Subaru; "despite being a girl."
 10 years later, in the manga of .hack//Link she is living with her.
 This off-hand comment was dropped in the commercial translation of the manga.

 - Mystique and Destiny in the X-Men comics.
-Word Of God said theirs was a lesbian relationship, but there was no definitive confirmation in the comics until after Destiny had died, and the confirmation was very subtle (a character refers to Destiny as Mystique's "leman" — an archaic term for "lover").
+Word of God said theirs was a romantic relationship, but there was no definitive confirmation in the comics until after Destiny had died, and the confirmation was very subtle (a character refers to Destiny as Mystique's "leman" — an archaic term for "lover").

 - For much of the 80s, Superman's friend Maggie Sawyer was was just a somewhat butch policewoman, who had a very good friend called Toby Raines, and who had got divorced and didn't intend to remarry because of reasons.
 The writers stopped dancing around the issue eventually, and currently she's Kate Kane's "Lois".

 - During an infamous period in Marvel Comics, then-EIC Jim Shooter mandated that no same-gender couples could be depicted in books.
 As the story goes, after a rather infamous story Shooter penned where Bruce Banner is sexually harassed in a YMCA got criticism for its depiction of Depraved Homosexuals.
 Shooter seemed to think that this meant that any depiction of gay people would be controversial, so he banned it, which included keeping a lid on Storm and Yukio (who were intended to be a couple), the above mentioned Destiny and Mystique, and meant that Northstar couldn't come out and plans to make Wolverine bisexual were scrapped, as well as any other plans Claremont had.